 - Eliminate component.

-- Replace new component and anode.
+- Replace new components and anode.

 - Apply Teflon tape to the threads of this anode and component to guarantee a great seal.
 Replace each and twist securely together with the right wrench.
 Once fastened, reattach the cables into the electrical component.